-As with download speed, upload results are presented as a percentage of advised speed first in order to provide better comparability between different countries.
+As with download speed, upload results are presented as a percentage of advertised speed first in order to provide a better comparison between different countries.

 Figures EU.2-7 to EU.2-9 display upload speed expressed as a percentage of advertised speed for all access technologies.
 Only countries and technologies with a statistically representative sample are included.
-The main thing to note is all technologies achieve on average a greater percentage of advertised upload speed, with the average for cable technology across all nations with a satisfactory sample size for said technology exceeding the advertised speed.
+The main thing to note is all technologies achieve on average a greater percentage of advertised upload speed, with the average for cable technology performing just under the advertised speed across all nations.
 This is likely due to the asymmetry of throughput rates (a service needs to handle less traffic in order to deliver a higher percentage in the upstream direction as the rates are lower).
 This is particularly important for xDSL services, as the lower upstream target is more manageable even on longer copper phone lines.
 This may also have to do with lower usage of the upstream direction, although there is not enough data to support this theory.